Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

+Notice, that mode transcendental equation~\eqref{ModeTrEq1use} can be formally written as the dependence $\overline o_{u_\star h}=f_h(i_{uh})$ for the $h$th channel use.
+Then, remember, that $\lambda^{(0)}$ (which is the amount of input photons granted for each channel use in the $\lambda$-representation) is the same for all modes in the third and the second stages.
+As far as the variable $\overline o_{u_\star k}$ for any mode $k$ can be used as an equivalent replacement of $\lambda^{(0)}$ (see Eq.~\eqref{lambda0}), we can introduce a new variable

-getting a chain of equalities linking \textit{all} modes of the second and third stages.
-Here modes $m$ and $l$ belong to the third stage, while modes $h$ and $t$ to the second stage ($c_{ph}=c_{qt}=0$).
-Modes of the first stage are not included in~\eqref{chain} and all give $V_\mathrm{in}$-eigenvalues equal to~$1/2$.
-If~some mode belongs to the third stage, its $V_{\rm in}$-eigenvalues can be found from the relation~\eqref{cqpknuses}.
+getting a chain of equalities linking \emph{all} modes of the second and third stages.
+Here modes $m$ and $l$ belong to the third stage, while modes $h$ and $t$ to the second stage ($m_{ph}=m_{qt}=0$).
+Modes of the first stage are not included in~\eqref{chain} and all give $V_\mathrm{in}$-eigenvalues equal to~$\frac12$.
+If~some mode belongs to the third stage, its $V_{\rm in}$-eigenvalues can be found from the relations~\eqref{inputEigs}.
+If some mode belongs to the second stage, its input eigenvalues are given in Subsec.~\ref{TheSecondStage} (see Eqs.~\eqref{iuapproxIUO} and~\eqref{FirstOrdNuses}).

 Taking into account stages discrimination, equation~\eqref{VoutAv} can be rewritten as